PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-07 20:20:27
+Last updated: 2024-04-07 20:21:33
-Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco
+Random Quote: My only aim is to take many lives.
+The more the better I feel. -